PierreSenellart/provsql/doc/source/dev/build-system.rst

    # Install the current build (which now ships the 1.0.0 fixture
    # and all upgrade scripts alongside the current install script).
+   # Run as a user with write access to the PostgreSQL directories
-   make && sudo make install
+   make && make install
-   sudo systemctl restart postgresql
+   systemctl restart postgresql

    # Install the extension at the old version and populate state.
    psql <<'SQL'